 Preparing for Awaab’s Law: A Practical Guide to UK Social Housing Compliance

 The introduction of Awaab’s Law marks a defining moment for the UK’s social housing sector.
-Introduced after the tragic death of wo-year-old Awaab Ishak, the law sets legally binding deadlines for investigating and resolving damp, mould and other health and safety hazards.
+Introduced after the tragic death of two-year-old Awaab Ishak, the law sets legally binding deadlines for investigating and resolving damp, mould and other health and safety hazards.
 This updated guide explains what Awaab’s Law requires, the key compliance deadlines and how housing providers can modernise processes, improve responsiveness and protect residents.

 This isn’t about making systems digital.
 It’s about making digital systems responsible, responsive and ready for regulation.